emad-noorizadeh/rag-metrics/README.md

   `post_filter_feature_config` block so inference code can reapply the exact mask when reconstructing feature vectors.

+#### Hyper-parameter and threshold selection

+For every value listed in `--Cs`, the script runs stratified k-fold validation controlled by `--n-splits` and `--seed`.
+Inside each fold it:

+1. Fits the model on the training partition.
+2. Scores the validation partition, producing probabilities.
+3. Calls `pick_threshold`, which walks the precision–recall curve (via
+   `precision_recall_curve`) and evaluates the requested objective (default F$_1$, configurable with `--objective`/`--beta`).
+Optional constraints such as `--min-precision` are enforced here.
+The threshold that maximises the objective for that fold is recorded alongside the per-fold metrics.

+After all folds complete for a given `C`, their metrics and thresholds are averaged.
+The outer grid search then selects the `C` whose averaged objective is highest; both the winning `C` and the mean threshold are stored in the saved `cv_report`.
+During the final training pass, the model is refit on the full training set using that `C`, and the single threshold applied to the held-out test set is the averaged value derived from cross-validation.

 Outputs:

 * `artifacts/lr_model_v1.pkl` – pickled scikit-learn model + metadata.